 We had booked an accessible double cabin (as no twins were available at the time of booking).
 This came with one kingsized bed, which obviously we had to share – this was fine for me with my daughter, as the bed was plenty big enough and she jumps at the chance to sleep with dad when the opportunity is presented!

 The room was a good size, with plenty of space to move around.
 There was ample storage space, with plenty of drawers and the wardrobe even had a pull-down hanging rack.
-Unusually, there was even more than enough clothes hangers!
-There was also plenty of space under the bed, that you could store your suitcases – or maybe handy for anybody needing/bringing a mobile hoist.
+Unusually, there were even more than enough clothes hangers!
+There was also plenty of space under the bed, where you could store your suitcases – or maybe handy for anybody needing/bringing a mobile hoist.

-Also in the room, was a mini fridge and a TV.
-As well as the many channels (including Sky Sports), the TV had lots of Royal Caribbeans own channels providing information – even a channel where you could monitor your onboard spend account!
+Also in the room, were a mini-fridge and a TV.
+As well as the many channels (including Sky Sports), the TV had lots of Royal Caribbean’s own channels providing information – even a channel where you could monitor your onboard spending account!

-The en-suite bathroom had a toilet with all the usual grab rails and the shower was a roll in type with a foldaway wall mounted seat and just one horizontal grab rail.
-I must admit, I found the toilet quite uncomfortable – I didn’t like the shape of the seat or the fact that it was slightly angled/sloping forward.
-Also – the shower could have done with a pull-down rail on the other side of the seat.
+The en-suite bathroom had a toilet with all the usual grab rails, and the shower was a roll-in type with a foldaway wall-mounted seat and just one horizontal grab rail.
+I must admit, I found the toilet quite uncomfortable.
+I didn’t like the shape of the seat or the fact that it was slightly angled or sloping forward.
+Also, the shower could have done with a pull-down rail on the other side of the seat.

 I mentioned earlier about our ‘virtual bacony’ – this was an HD screen, the size of a patio door, displaying a constant live video feed from a camera pointing forwards, located at the front of the ship.
 It was quite handy to see when we were near a port etc, but I’m not sure if it was worth the extra uplift in price from a standard inside cabin.